Written by: Vince Morales, Executive Contributor

 Look out for these eight signs in your life, and if you see them, you’ll know that you’re on the path you were meant to be on.
 Greatness will be yours in time to come.

 “When you walk with purpose, you collide with destiny.” – Bertice Berry

 Vince Morales, Executive Contributor Brainz Magazine

 Vince Morales is a mindset, self-image, and resilience coach.
 In addition, he is skilled in leadership consultation and development.
-From April 2016 to June 2017, Vince was a homeless veteran in San Diego, CA. While homeless, he made a powerful decision to change his thinking and mindset, launching into life coaching.
+From April 2016 to June 2017, Vince was a homeless veteran in San Diego, CA. While homeless he made a powerful decision to change his thinking and mindset launching into life coaching.
 He developed a niche for resilience and mindset coaching.
 The growth of his business ultimately led to the end of his homelessness.
-Vince is the Founder of Validus Coaching & Consulting, formerly Zoe Transformation.
-His story has been featured in online articles and online news outlets all over the U.S. He is a certified John Maxwell Team Coach, Trainer, & Speaker, as well as a motivational speaker.
+Vince is Founder of Validus Coaching & Consulting, formerly Zoe Transformation.
+His story has been featured in online articles and online news outlets all over the U.S. He is a certified John Maxwell Team Coach, Trainer, & Speaker as well as a motivational speaker.
 In 2021, Vince earned his Master's degree in Psychology of Leadership from Penn State University and is currently a doctoral student pursuing a Ph.D. in Performance Psychology.
-He is a 2020 inductee into The National Society of Leadership and Success.
+He is a 2020 inductee in The National Society of Leadership and Success.